cwaldren/forgetful-observer/README.md

 ## forgetful observer

-This crate allows you to track items seen during execution of an algorithm using the RAII technique.
+This crate allows you to track items seen during execution of an algorithm using [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization).

-An observation of a particular item is represented by an object called `Observation`.
-When it falls out of scope, the item is forgotten.
+An observation of a particular item is represented by an `Obervation<T>`.
+When this object falls out of scope, the item is forgotten.

 This might be useful when implementing a recursive algorithm on a graph that must detect cycles.